Cyclone Freddy: Malawi

 Dozens of houses were reported being washed away in floodwaters in Chilobwe.
 Schools in ten southern regions were ordered to be closed until 15 March.
 Heavy rains also were reported in Salima and Lilongwe.
 Malawian president Lazarus Chakwera declared a state of disaster in the southern regions.
 Victims were thought to be buried under rubble and debris.
 During Freddy's extended stay in the country, visibility remained at near-zero levels.
 Several roads and bridges were cut, and many areas were cut off.
 Landslides across Chiradzulu Mountain blocked roadways, leaving Chiradzulu Boma inaccessible.
-Chakwera also stated that 13 districts suffered impacts from Freddy, equating to over half the country.
-He also said that 36 roads were broken, nine bridges washed away, and there were still many villages inaccessible by 20 March.
+It was stated that 14 districts suffered impacts from Freddy, equating to over half the country.
+Chakwera also said that 36 roads were broken, nine bridges washed away, and there were still many villages inaccessible by 20 March.
+Total damage across the nation was calculated at US$506.7 million.

-Zimbabwe
+Elsewhere in mainland Africa

 Heavy rainfall extending from Freddy impacted eastern Zimbabwe for a prolonged period as it meandered over Mozambique and the Mozambique Channel.
 At the end of February as the storm moved over Mozambique, heavy rains and strong winds impacted the nation.
 Five homes and two schools had their roofs torn off in Mashonaland Central Province.
 One person was killed in Shamva on 26 February when the tree they were sheltering from the rain under collapsed.
 A second person was killed by unspecified causes.
 In Masvingo Province, one home was destroyed by rainfall and another was struck by lightning.
-Manicaland Province in particular was heavily affected with continuous rainfall from 12–14 March.
+Manicaland Province in particular was heavily affected with continuous rainfall from 12 to 14 March.
 Observed rainfall totals include 102 mm in Nyanga and 97 mm in Mukandi.
 Crops were adversely affected in the Chipinge and Chiredzi districts.
+Rainfall of at least 251 mm occurred across regions of South Africa and Eswatini.
+Heavy rainfall also occurred in Zambia.